Man Up (film)

 Man Up is a 2015 romantic comedy film directed by Ben Palmer and written by Tess Morris.
 It stars Lake Bell and Simon Pegg.

 The film follows a 34-year old single woman who is mistaken for a stranger's blind date and finds the perfect man for her in a 40-year old divorcé.

 The film was released in the United Kingdom on 29 May 2015.
 It received positive reviews from critics.

 Plot

 Nancy is a 34-year-old journalist who has been dating unsuccessfully for the past four years.
 Her sister encourages her to keep putting herself out there.
 Nancy goes to her friend's engagement party and has an awkward blind date.
 She then travels to London to attend her parents' 40th anniversary celebration where she plans to give a speech.

-On the train, she sits across from Jessica, a bubbly younger woman on her way to a blind date, who will identify herself to her date with a self-help book called Six Billion People and You.
+On the train, Nancy sits across from Jessica, a bubbly younger woman on her way to a blind date, who will identify herself to her date with a self-help book called Six Billion People and You.
 While talking to Jessica, Nancy expresses her pessimism about life and love.
 Jessica walks off the train at London Waterloo station, leaving her book behind with a chapter marked that Jessica believes will help Nancy’s outlook.

-To return the unwanted book, Nancy pursues Jessica, who is delayed for her assignation buying a replacement book in a bookstore near the designated meeting place.
-Meanwhile, Jessica's blind date, Jack, spots Nancy with the book coincidentally under the designated clock and mistakes Nancy for Jessica.
-Before Nancy can explain the situation, Jack charms her with his rambling introduction.
-She impulsively pretends to be Jessica.
+To return the unwanted book, Nancy pursues Jessica, who is delayed for her date buying a replacement book in a bookstore near the designated meeting place.
+Meanwhile, Jessica's blind date, Jack, spots Nancy with the book coincidentally under the designated clock and mistakes her for Jessica.
+Before she can explain the situation, he charms her with his rambling introduction.
+Nancy impulsively pretends to be Jessica.

 Despite Nancy’s awkward impersonation, she and Jack hit it off immediately.
 They talk and get to know each other, and Nancy learns that Jack is a 40-year-old, divorced, online-marketing manager.
 They have a good time, drinking and bowling.

-Then, Nancy runs into her secondary school classmate and stalker, Sean, who works at the bowling alley.
+Then, Nancy runs into her secondary school classmate and stalker Sean, who works at the bowling alley.
 Hearing about Nancy's deception, he tries to blackmail her into kissing him in a bathroom stall.
 They are caught in a compromising position by Jack, and Nancy admits that she is not actually his date.
 They argue, criticising each other's opinions and life choices.